krizalys/onedrive-php-sdk/README.md

 -------------

-The example files provided with the OneDrive SDK for PHP are deployed on a [demo website][krizalys-demo] for live demonstration purposes.
+The example files provided with the OneDrive SDK for PHP are deployed on a [demo website][ondrive-php-sdk-demo] for live demonstration purposes.
 A OneDrive account is needed to try out this demonstration.

 If you are using PHP 5.4 or later, you can try the examples on your own machine